 An internship is a formal partnership between a Master of Divinity student, a congregation, and a supervising pastor for the student’s education and maturation as a pastor of Christ’s church.
 A successful internship is a requirement of ILT’s Master of Divinity degree.

 A student is normally eligible for an internship after having completed a minimum of 30 hours of coursework.

 ILT maintains a list of congregations that have expressed an interest in having an intern.
-Students should consult with the Dean of Academic Affairs for information regarding possible internship sites.
+Students should consult with the Director of Contextual Education for information regarding possible internship sites.
 Students may also arrange for their own internship sites.
 All intern supervisors must complete an application with ILT and be approved by the faculty.

-Further information regarding internships is available from the Dean of Academic Affairs
+Further information regarding internships is available from the Director of Contextual Education